BaysC/blog-samples/2021-06-Amazonian-Conda/README.md

 I promised that the conda environment file would be portable across other machine types.
 But what about the cloud?

 At Bays Consulting, we are enthusiastic users of Amazon Web Services.
-In particular, the AWS Lambda serverless compute engine provides a cost-effective way to run small(ish) tasks, without worrying about running and maintaining the underlying infrastructure.
+In particular, the AWS Lambda serverless compute engine provides a cost-effective way to run smallish tasks, without worrying about creating and maintaining the underlying infrastructure.
 One supported language runtime is Python, but running a Python script that requires dependencies can be tricky.